 Trusts must have their own escalation protocols in place, to enable timely access for individuals in urgent need of care.
 These protocols should include a clear timeline with responsibilities and expected actions, setting out at what stage senior managers will be made aware, including on-call directors and the Chief Executive.
-This escalation should also include the relevant commissioner, Surge Service and NHS England (London).
+This escalation should also include the relevant commissioner, Surge Service and NHS England (London, South East and East of England).
 Timeframes, triggers and actions for internal escalation protocols are outlined in the sections below.